-- (a) the time a claim is submitted for indemnity or the SCD of the subsequent policy year for insureds that are calendar year tax filers; and - (b) the time a claim is submitted for indemnity or 60 days after the end of the insurance period for insureds that are early or late fiscal year tax filers. - (3) Revenue from commodities produced during the insurance period that have been sold and are no longer on the farm but for which payment has not been received are reported in Part 2 of the Accounts Receivable, Payable, and Prepaid Expenses Report.
+- (b) the time a claim is submitted for indemnity or 60 days after the end of the insurance period for insureds that are early or late fiscal year tax filers. - (3) Revenue from commodities produced during the insurance period that have been sold and are no longer on the farm but for which payment has not been received are reported in Part 2 of the Accounts Receivable, Payable, and Prepaid Expenses Report.
 If the value is shown on the farm tax forms due to the accounting method, then the commodity would not be listed on the Accounts Receivable, Payable, and Prepaid Expenses Report.
 The amount of accounts receivable will count as revenue for the insurance period and is entered in item 23 of the Claims for Indemnity Form.